Have you nailed down your SaaS sales process?

 SaaS sales models: Which is right for you?

-Have you ever been hiking and found a shortcut that got you to your destination faster than if you had stayed on the marked path?
+Imagine that you're on a hike, and you find a shortcut that gets you to your destination faster than if you had stayed on the marked path.
 In your excitement, you probably tell all your friends about how much more efficient the shortcut is.
 As more people learn of your shortcut, they will travel the path until the shortcut becomes the new “official” path.
 Some people may branch off onto other paths in search of another shortcut or in an effort to find different and more interesting scenery.

-Selecting the SaaS sales model that is right for you will tell you how many salespeople you need to hire, how you will contact and interact with customers, who your potential customers are, and how you can successfully close the deal.
+Selecting the right SaaS sales model will tell you how many salespeople you need to hire, how you will contact and interact with customers, who your potential customers are, and how you can successfully close the deal.

 The following are three common SaaS sales models that you can choose from to help you plan your strategy.
 Each model considers price and complexity—more complex services have a higher price than less complex services.